soemirno/wskgitapp/README.md

 * To have a single repository for the whole project including both Smalltalk and non-Smalltalk resources.

 # Installing
-Clone this reposistory locally and use tonel to load the applications.
+Clone this repository locally and use tonel to load the applications.

 # Usage
 Sample workspace script for pushing changes from the image to the remote repository.